Standard Technical Tracks

 Rafael Ponce | ESRI

-Establishing a truly international movement for the global common good is one of the greatest legacies we can proudly pass on to the next generation.
+Establishing truly coordinated movements for the global common good is one of the greatest legacies we can proudly pass on to the next generation.

-The time has come for all of us – international organizations, universities, non-Governmental organizations, maritime industries (fishing boats, survey companies, shipping lines, oil & gas companies, cruise operators, submarine cable companies), & citizens - to support Seabed 2030 by:
+The time has come for all of us – governments, international organizations, universities, non-governmental organizations, maritime industries (fishing boats, survey companies, shipping lines, oil and gas companies, cruise operators, submarine cable companies), and citizens - to support these mapping initiatives by:

-- leveraging existing & emerging technologies to collect and disseminate bathymetric data
+- Leveraging existing and emerging technologies to collect and disseminate bathymetric data

-Uncrewed & automated ships are becoming more prevalent across the maritime domain.
-This trend creates great opportunities for ship builders, technology providers, educational facilities & maritime operators.
-However, uncrewed & automated ships represent also significant challenges, particularly for regulators.
+Uncrewed and automated ships are becoming more prevalent across the maritime domain.
+This trend creates great opportunities for ship builders, technology providers, educational facilities and maritime operators.
+However, uncrewed and automated ships represent also significant challenges, particularly for regulators.

 This track will explore the following focus areas:

-- Applications, successes & lessons learned in un-crewed and autonomous ship design, development, production, regulation, & use.
+- Applications, successes and lessons learned in uncrewed and autonomous ship design, development, production, regulation, and use

-- Navigation & COLREGS implications for maritime autonomy
+- Navigation and COLREGS implications for maritime autonomy

-- The reduction of manpower on crewed & optionally crewed ships as result of autonomy
+- The reduction of manpower on crewed and optionally crewed ships as result of autonomy

 - Implementation of Best Practices on remote observing of unscrewed vessels